Academic Review and Planning Advisory Committee (ARPAC)

 - Academic AffairsÌý

-The Arts and Humanities cohort will be undergoing program review in fall 2025.
+The Physical Sciences and Mathematics cohort will be undergoing program review in fall 2026.
 For more information:

 ARPAC Final Reports